 Some landlords actively seek properties with sitting tenants, reducing their costs and giving them an immediate income.
 However, you’re highly unlikely to find anyone willing to purchase a property with bad tenants in it.
 In fact, a new buyer may consider evicting bad tenants even harder than you, with the grounds for doing so lost.
 Selling at Auction might be the best way to get a sale as professional Landlord buyers will purchase homes with problematic tenants knowing the difficulties involved.

 What are your landlord rights?

-The first thing to note is that your tenant’s rights aren’t affected in any way because of your decision to sell.
+The first thing to note is that your tenant’s rights aren’t affected in any way because you decide to sell.
 The chances are your tenant has an Assured Shorthold Tenancy Agreement, which gives them rights to stay until the end of the contract period, along with a protected deposit and a two-month notice period.

 If the agreement you signed with your tenant was open-ended — without an expiry date — you should look for a “break clause,” which allows you to give the notice to terminate the tenancy agreement.
 If you haven’t included an expiry date, and you’re unsure about where you stand, you should consult with a solicitor.

 REMEMBER: Your tenant has the right to “quiet enjoyment,” which means you can’t harass them about leaving or exert any pressure.
 Any attempts at coercion or intimidation could result in a fine and tenants given legal permission to remain.